gitter-badger/hibbitts-design-org/pages/blog/2015-12-07-using-grav-as-a-simple-open-publishing-tool/post.md

   ![Updated site page - Overview](UpdatedOverview.png)
   _Figure 6.
 Updated site page - Overview._

-I personally also like to use [GitHub Desktop](https://desktop.github.com/) as a point-and-click means to keep a local copy of my GitHub repositories on my local machine so I can use any markdown-enabled application when editing my content files.
+I personally also like to use [GitHub Desktop](https://desktop.github.com/) as a point-and-click means to keep a local copy of my GitHub repositories on my local machine so I can use any markdown-enabled application for editing my content files.
+GitHub Desktop can also sync any changes made to the GitHub repository down to your local machine.
 You can learn more about my use of GitHub Desktop in my earlier post [My Dream Workflow as an Instructor](http://hibbittsdesign.org/blog/my-dream-workflow-as-an-instructor).